usnistgov/oscal-xproc3/tutorial/outline.md

 Understanding of the current state of the art with respect to XML technologies, especially within the OSCAL and systems security context, and including any identified limitations (if any).

+Address primarily OSCAL users but potentially any users of XProc.

+Provide useful information to readers at different levels, whether it be technical background, or need-to-know technical details.

 ## Course Prerequisites

 - Comfortable installing and running tools from the command line (Linux or Windows)